 Like any trick, it is possible that there will be corrective updates from Mountain View that change the selection criteria, but for the time being it works and, the author says, allows you to gain a lot of free organic traffic and outperform your competitors.

 How to block featured snippets on Google

 In many cases, then, featured snippet can be a tool to gain traffic through organic ranking and attract the attention of targeted users.
 In other cases, however, we may find that organic visits have actually dropped due to the presence of the featured snippet because its content exhausts the search of users who, paradoxically, click on competitor links to read more information.

-As Lily Ray said, therefore, the evaluation on the specific effectiveness of this element should be based on the analysis of target keyword ranking, CTR, click-through rate, impressions and conversion data.If all these insights make us realize that it is more convenient to abandon the featured snippet, we can use three ways to block the feature and prevent Google from taking and showing our content:
+As Lily Ray was saying, therefore, the evaluation on the specific effectiveness of this element should be based on the analysis of target keyword ranking, CTR, click-through rate, impressions and conversion data.If all these insights make us realize that it is more convenient to abandon the featured snippet, we can use three ways to block the feature and prevent Google from taking and showing our content:

 - Add the nosnippet meta tag to the page to prevent all the content on the page from appearing in both featured snippets and traditional preview snippets (meta description).

 - Use the data-nosnippet tag inline with span, div, or section HTML elements to prevent that specific text from appearing in either type of snippet.

 - To block featured snippets but not text snippets in SERPs we can try setting the max-snippet tag, which is used to specify the maximum number of characters that can be displayed on Google.
 This allows us to set, for example, a 170-character limit that allows Google to show our meta descriptions, but prevents larger content from appearing (as featured snippets usually are); in any case, this third technique does not prevent with certainty that the content is used for a featured snippet, which is why the use of the nosnippet tag is preferable.